Hirakhan023/intro-to-git-Hirakhan023/learning_feedback.md

 # Computing for Bio informatics
-This course is about bio informatics and computing, and we are leanring python language to write programs to solve bi porblems
+- This course is about computing for BI, and we are leanring python language to write programs to solve bioinformatics porblems
+- Applying programming concepts to create bioinformatics pipeline applications from open source utilities
+- use bioinformataics libraries and packages to write programs

 ## Learning feedback
 - I learned conditional statements
 - I learned loops
 - I learned string and file manipulations
 - list, dictionaries, functions
+- File handling(reading and writing files)
 - And also I leanred about git and github

 ## Suggestions
+- Encourage active participation in group discussions, collaborative projects, or interactive elements of the course to enhance learning.
+-  Implement regular small group check-ins with students to understand their individual learning needs and address any concerns.
-- The teacher assignment instrucions are not clear, it should be concise and detailed
+The teacher assignment instrucions  should be concise and detailed
-- there is ambiguity in assignment insructions
-- course contents should be up-to-date.
+- In conclusion, your dedication to creating a positive and engaging learning environment is evident.